malstrom72/PikaScript/README.md

 # PikaScript

 PikaScript is a minimal interpreted scripting language implemented in C++.
 This repository contains the language runtime, standard library, a command-line tool called `PikaCmd`, and various example scripts and documentation.
+A thorough language reference is provided in [docs/PikaScript Documentation.txt](docs/PikaScript%20Documentation.txt) (also available as [HTML](docs/PikaScript%20Documentation.html)).

 ## History